No. AU0132APP Active

 |Accident Benefits - Total

-Insurers are expected to consider the inter-dependency between the loss trend rates and the reform impact in their trend analysis.
+Insurers are expected to consider the inter-dependency between the loss trend rates and the reform factors in their trend analysis.

 Investment return on cash flow assumption